-amitabh revi amitabh revi::At first, i was curious about meeting people from different parts of the world and had high expectations for the course itself.
+amitabh revi::At first, i was curious about meeting people from different parts of the world and had high expectations for the course itself.

 Ahead lay a month of leadership lessons, a chance to work on my own strengths and weaknesses and, hopefully, make friends for life.